 • Children, 9 years of age, with sleep problems are more likely to develop externalizing behavior problems, depressive symptoms, and anxiety at 18 years of age.

-Be Optimistic (it is never too late to help your child sleep better) – Blog Post 66
+Be Optimistic (it is never too late to help your child sleep better through the night) – Blog Post 66